SinachPat/StartNg-HTMLtask-1/README.md

-# StartNg-JStask-1
+# StartNg-HTMLtask-1
-The first JavaScript task
+The first HTML task